billstclair/elm-dynamodb-defunct/port-setup.md

 port dynamoResponse : (DB.Properties -> msg) -> Sub msg
 ```

-As I said earlier, your application needs to start with Html.App.programWithFlags:
+As I said earlier, your application needs to start with `Html.App.programWithFlags`:

 ```
 import Html.App as App